When Does Permission to Contact (PTC) Expire

 How to Compliantly Receive Permission to Contact

 According to MCMG Guidelines, agents must have permission before they can make marketing calls.
-Cold calling, canvassing door to door, and other activities are strictly forbidden.
+The following activities are strictly forbidden:

 On the BRC, phone call, or email, the consumer will indicate what program they want information about.
 A client should indicate whether they want information on Medicare Supplements, Medicare Advantage, or both.